Last Updated on 23 December 2025 by Cycloscope

 There’s so much to see and do that you could come cycle touring Morocco every year and always find new routes and bikepacking itineraries.

-Cycling Morocco though, requires a minimum level of fitness, the country is very hilly almost everywhere and the heat can be disheartening even in the middle of winter.
+Cycling in Morocco though, requires a minimum level of fitness, the country is very hilly almost everywhere and the heat can be disheartening even in the middle of winter.

 In this long blog article, you’ll find our Moroccan biking itinerary and a few variations of it, plus all the hints and tips you might need to prepare for your bike trip in Morocco.